 As well as helping to support the local community, post-16 students have the opportunity to go and support overseas with the World Challenge.
 This involves going to countries where poverty is very real and helping support the local communities, through housing projects.
 Al Yasmina has done this in both Uganda and Borneo and intends to continue its support for these communities in the future.

-The school has identified 10% of students as needing additional support.
+The school has identified 6% of students as needing additional support.
 The majority of those affected have dyslexia, moderate learning needs or speech and language difficulties.
-The school does not use standardised tests for entry as it is non‐selective; it conducts baseline assessments.
 Students who have been identified as gifted and talented are supported both directly within the school and also in coordination with the Academy of Excellence which operates across all Aldar Academies and is aimed at developing the gifts and talents of exceptional students from Year 5 to Year 13.
 The four most-able students across the group can receive a tuition fee grant to cover their first year at university.

 In addition to the usual range of Science and Technology labs and Computer suites, Design Technology facilities include provision for Food Technology, Resistant Materials and Electronics.
 An emphasis on STEAM means that state-of-the-art 3D technology has been incorporated, including 3D projectors, green screens, SMART Whiteboards in every classroom, Virtual Reality headsets and Augmented Reality applications.

 Read more about theschool and its current facilities in our Experience Visit.

 Creative Arts facilities include several spacious Art studios, a range of Musical facilities including practice and recital rooms, a Drama studio and Auditorium.